| Package name | Weekly Downloads | Version | License | Updated |

 for a quick introduction to this plugin and its features:

-This plugin generates TypeScript signature for resolve
+This plugin generates TypeScript signature for resolve functions of your GraphQL API.

 You can use this plugin to generate simple resolvers signature based on your GraphQL types, or you can change its behavior be providing custom model types (mappers).